AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Statutes of Limitations for Claims

-If you get into a car accident and want to file a claim, you must file within four years of the accident to receive reimbursement, whether it’s a property damage or personal injury claim.
+If you get into a car accident and want to file a claim, you must file within two years of the accident to receive reimbursement, whether it’s a property damage or personal injury claim.

 Notification Laws for Cancellations and Non-Renewals